uswds/uswds-site/pages/design-tokens/overview.md

 ### Example: Tokens in settings and component Sass

 Tokens can be expressed as variables, which is how most Design System theme settings work.
 For instance, the following is an example of theme settings in your [USWDS settings configuration]({{ site.baseurl }}/documentation/settings).
-This example shows settings variables that have assigned spacing unit tokens would look:
+This example shows spacing unit tokens assigned to settings variables:

 ```
 $theme-grid-container-max-width:    'desktop';